Oscar Mariné: Biography

-Mariné has produced dozens of works of national and international renown in areas as diverse as publishing, corporate communications, film and music.
-His works bear the precious seal of a total creator, one who unites content, context and various techniques to overcome barriers in graphic design.
-His organic conception of product design makes him a vital exemplar of contemporary communication methods.
+Mariné has produced works in areas as diverse as publishing, corporate communications, film and music.

-In 1998, Tibor Kalman said of Mariné's work: "It is no longer graphic design.
-It is communication.
-Graphic belongs to 1955.
-Communication means the creator has accepted responsibility for an intense stew of elements (a paella?) which now includes nutrition.
-Good cooks must balance the full range of effects to be expected from communications and now this includes content, as well as a dizzying array of contents, media and techniques.

 Early days - Madrid Me Mata magazine (1980s)

-Mariné's multidisciplinary creativity was evident from the start when he was founder and artistic director of the celebrated counter-cultural magazine Madrid Me Mata, where he fused content and form to create an iconic publication during the famed La Movida Madrileña of the 1980s.
+Mariné was founder and artistic director of the counter-cultural magazine Madrid Me Mata during the La Movida Madrileña of the 1980s.

 As a graphic designer/communicator (1991 to date)

 In the area of branding, his projects for Camper, Loewe and Vega Sicilia are well known in Spanish design circles.
-International achievements include the renowned US advertising campaign for Absolut Vodka Absolut Mariné for Seagram USA, his work for Swatch, Benetton's Fabrica and the Japanese Narizuka Corporation.
+International achievements include the US advertising campaign for Absolut Vodka Absolut Mariné for Seagram USA, his work for Swatch, Benetton's Fabrica and the Japanese Narizuka Corporation.
 Also the development of the brand for Sir Norman Foster's architectural studio in London, Foster and Partners, where his concepts remit one to the aesthetics of London in the swinging '60s.